 But I’m getting off track.
 My point is, in my experience loving a second or third person, has only increased my love for the first.
 And the same goes for sex.
 Like my new friend Gracie X said, I think having sex with new people prolongs the natural lifespan of sexual desire for your original partner.
 New people add spice, new life and other nuances that keep things interesting with existing partners.

-Additionally, the sexual freedom and novelty has given me an all new appreciation of the deep friendship, familial bond, history and emotional security I have with Brad.
+Additionally, the sexual freedom and novelty has given me a new appreciation of the deep friendship, familial bond, history and emotional security I have with Brad.

 Why Sex Matters

 Oh, and why sex matters – because contrary to what the sex doctors say, there are lots of monogamous couples out there who insist it doesn’t bother them that their sex lives have slowed way down or are virtually non-existent.
-They argue their love for their partner is much deeper than just their sexual connection and they don’t want to look outside their relationship for other sexual connections.
 That’s great, and if that’s true for you, or you are asexual, I am NOT knocking it.

 I, however, am a very sexual person.
 To function at my optimal happiness level and to get along well with my life partner(s) and child, I need to be having good sex frequently.
 I have never been able to maintain the level of sexual interaction I desire in a monogamous relationship for more than a couple of months.
 And I’m sure most of the men felt the same frustration.
 Unfortunately we thought that meant things had to be over.